 Friday: The Six Movements of the Spine and Effective Yoga

 In this session, we’ll look at the many ways we can stretch and move the spine.
-We’ll explore fluidity in the body lying down, seated and standing—noticing where the stretches feel best.
+We’ll explore fluidity in the body prone, seated and standing—noticing where the stretches feel best.
 We’ll also begin our discussion here of effective Yoga for the ebb and flow of athletic training.

-Saturday Morning: Core Strength, Hip Flexibility, and Athletic Focus
+Saturday Morning: Core Strength, Hip Flexibilit, and Athletic Focus

 In our most active session, we’ll build strength by through intensive core work and focus on keeping the knee safe in effective hip-opening poses.
 Our discussion here will focus on cultivating athletic focus through balance, meditation,and a consideration of the eight limbs of Yoga.